Rail transport: Steam power introduced

 The first commercially successful steam locomotive was Matthew Murray's rack locomotive Salamanca built for the Middleton Railway in Leeds in 1812.
-This twin-cylinder locomotive was light enough to not break the edge-rails track and solved the problem of adhesion by a cog-wheel using teeth cast on the side of one of the rails.
-Thus it was also the first rack railway.
+This twin-cylinder locomotive was light enough not to break the edge-rails track and solved the problem of adhesion by a cog-wheel using teeth cast on the side of one of the rails.
+Thus, it was also the first rack railway.

 This was followed in 1813 by the locomotive Puffing Billy built by Christopher Blackett and William Hedley for the Wylam Colliery Railway, the first successful locomotive running by adhesion only.
-This was accomplished by the distribution of weight between a number of wheels.
+This was accomplished by distributing the weight among multiple wheels.
 Puffing Billy is now on display in the Science Museum in London, and is the oldest locomotive in existence.

-In 1814, George Stephenson, inspired by the early locomotives of Trevithick, Murray and Hedley, persuaded the manager of the Killingworth colliery where he worked to allow him to build a steam-powered machine.
+In 1814, George Stephenson, inspired by the early locomotives of Trevithick, Murray, and Hedley, persuaded the manager of the Killingworth colliery where he worked to allow him to build a steam-powered machine.
 Stephenson played a pivotal role in the development and widespread adoption of the steam locomotive.
 His designs considerably improved on the work of the earlier pioneers.
 He built the locomotive Blücher, also a successful flanged-wheel adhesion locomotive.
-In 1825 he built the locomotive Locomotion for the Stockton and Darlington Railway in the northeast of England, which became the first public steam railway in the world in 1825, although it used both horse power and steam power on different runs.
-In 1829, he built the locomotive Rocket, which entered in and won the Rainhill Trials.
-This success led to Stephenson establishing his company as the pre-eminent builder of steam locomotives for railways in Great Britain and Ireland, the United States, and much of Europe.
+In 1825, he built the locomotive Locomotion for the Stockton and Darlington Railway in northeast England, which became the world's first public steam railway.
+However, it used both horsepower and steam power on different runs.
+In 1829, he built the locomotive Rocket, which entered the Rainhill Trials and won.
+This success led Stephenson to establish his company as the pre-eminent builder of steam locomotives for railways in Great Britain and Ireland, the United States, and much of Europe.
 The first public railway which used only steam locomotives, all the time, was Liverpool and Manchester Railway, built in 1830.

-Steam power continued to be the dominant power system in railways around the world for more than a century.
+Steam power remained the dominant power system in railways worldwide for more than a century.